zAlweNy26/AlweStats/README.md

 ### Changelog

 **3.8.1**
-- Fixed positions of blocks templates when dragging with mouse
+- Fixed positions of block templates when dragging with a mouse
-- Fixed a bug that was spamming how much pins it loaded
+- Fixed a bug that was spamming how many pins it loaded
-- Added config setting to show the distance between you and the ping a player do
+- Added config setting to show the distance between you and the ping a player does on the map

 **3.8.0**
 - **Reduced the load of everything related to MapStats (pin, status, etc...) to maximize the performance**